 - Renovate Right - EPA Rule requiring lead-safe work practices when performing renovation, repair and painting projects

-- Michigan Department of Community Health - Information on lead poisoning, approved testing laboratories, and certified lead abatement professionals in Michigan
+- Michigan Department of Community Health - Information on lead and your health

-- Environmental Protection Agency - General information on lead poisoning prevention, as well as requirements for lead paint disclosure for landlords, realtors, and home sellers.
+- Environmental Protection Agency - Information on lead poisoning prevention, requirements for lead paint disclosure for landlords, realtors, and home sellers